batfish/ansible/docs/assertions.rst

 assert_no_incompatible_bgp_sessions
 -----------------------------------
-Assert that all BGP sessions are compatibly configured.
+Assert that all BGP sessions are compatibly configured